ban jelacic square - one day in zagreb itinerary cover

 It is truly a unique take on museums and with so many people recommending it, it is a fun activity to add to your itinerary on a rainy day in Zagreb.

-Most activities in Zagreb are not weather-specific, so it is possible to visit any time of the year and have a great time.
+Most Zagreb activities are not weather-specific, so it is possible to visit any time of the year and have a great time.

 The best time to visit Zagreb weatherwise is in the Spring or Autumn as the weather is perfect for exploring the city.
 Days get longer and warmer, and you enjoy strolling around the city.